 Bristol Farms Olive Oil and Balsamic Vinegar

-Nestled in the Umbrian region of Italy, just east of Tuscany, olive orchards are surrounded by lush green hills and gleaming rivers.
-Handpicked in the traditional shaker style throughout the month of November, Bristol Farms Italian Olive Oil brings a bold and herbaceous aroma.
+The orchards outside of Tuscany are surrounded by lush green hills and gleaming rivers, forming a picturesque backdrop for their world-class olives.
+Handpicked in the traditional shaker style throughout November, Bristol Farms Italian Olive Oil offers full-bodied, herbaceous aroma that will keep you coming back for more.

 Bristol Farms Spanish Olive Oil is created from a select blend of Arbequina, Picual, and Hojiblanca olives.
-The result?
-Renowned aromatic flavors, an unbelievably buttery flavor, and distinct notes of ripe fruit.
+The end result?
+Brilliant aromas and unbelievably buttery flavors, underscored by distinct notes of ripe fruit.

-Try the full trio, but don’t forget our Balsamic Vinegar!
-Imported from Modena, Italy, Bristol Farms Balsamic Vinegar is made using classic old-world techniques, a 120-year-old recipe, and world-renowned grapes, each batch aged in oak casks to yield a full range of red fruit flavor with balanced acidity.
+You’ll enjoy those health perks and many more with our line of artisanal EVOOs.
+We invite you to try the full trio, but don’t forget about Bristol Farms Balsamic Vinegar!
+Imported from Modena, Italy, our balsamic is made with a 120-year-old recipe and carefully selected grapes, oak barrel-aged to yield a full range of red fruit flavor with balanced acidity.

 Here’s an often-overlooked tip: EVOO and balsamic aren’t just for savory dishes.
 Get ready to delight everyone at your table with these unbelievable desserts: